 - understand the structure and demands of college-level courses

-To be considered for dual enrollment, applicants must be a high school junior or senior with a cumulative grade-point average (GPA) of 3.0 and a combined SAT critical reading and math score of 1,000 to be considered for this program.
-PSAT scores may also be evaluated.
-However, exceptions may be made for promising students who do not meet the above criteria.
+To be considered for dual credit enrollment, applicants must be a high school junior or senior with a cumulative grade-point average (GPA) of 3.0.
+Exceptions may be made for promising students who do not meet the above criteria.
 Our review is holistic; we will consider multiple factors, including GPA trajectory, high school attendance, and guidance counselor recommendation.

-If you have specific questions about eligibility, please ask contact Shawn Wiley, director of Enrollment Management.
+If you have specific questions about eligibility, please ask contact Ana Lopez Martinez, Admissions Counselor.

 To remain in the program, students must earn a grade of C or better in each course.